- American Physical Society Sites

-“The physics community has long been central to fundamental energy science and many resulting applications,” said APS Editor in Chief Michael Thoennessen.
-“But communication and collaboration across traditional boundaries is now critical, as researchers and stakeholders from a diverse array of disciplines and regions focus their efforts on achieving a sustainable energy future.”
+“The physics community has long been central to energy science,” says APS Editor in Chief Michael Thoennessen.
+“But collaboration across traditional boundaries is now critical, as researchers and stakeholders from diverse disciplines, sectors, and regions focus their efforts on achieving a sustainable energy future.”

 In their first editorial, Lead Editor David Scanlon and Managing Editor Jacilynn Otero write: “PRX Energy unites researchers from a range of disciplines that span chemistry, biology, materials, environmental studies, engineering and beyond…so scientists can work together globally to move even more effectively toward the discoveries that enable us to more efficiently harness, transform, and store energy and develop innovative technologies.”

 The first three research articles are summarized below.

 Wind and solar power promise the possibility of zero-emission power generation.
 But unlike the burning of fossil fuels, the production of wind and solar power is variable: Some days are calm and windless, and the sun doesn’t shine at night.
 To meet this challenge, energy markets must be able to balance variable output against demand.
 They will also need to rely on short-term trading—that is, trading electricity by the half-day, hour, or even minute—and integrate supply from small producers.

 To better understand fluctuations in price and demand, Chengyuan Han’s team analyzed data from the European Power Exchange, called EPEX SPOT, which sets prices for energy products, with varying targets and durations, across a vast Western European market.
 The researchers found that price fluctuations varied dramatically across hours and days, and according to weather patterns.
 They suggest that q-Gaussian distributions best fit their data of electricity prices.